Intex Challenger K2 Review

 Comfort

-Though this kayak isn't our first choice for an eight-hour paddle upriver, it's pretty comfortable for short excursions.
-Riding low in the water with short sides makes it a snap to get in and out of.
-Because the sides aren't as thick as some of the competition and don't encroach so far into the sitting space, the Challenger feels like a wider boat than it is.
+Though this kayak isn't our first choice for an eight-hour paddle upriver, it's fine for short excursions.
 The seats are inflatable and attach via velcro and buckles, allowing you to find a more comfortable position specific to your needs.
-The included paddles are also quite lightweight, which is always a bonus.
-They have slightly squishy grips, which makes them a bit more comfortable — and different than most other paddles on the market.
-And to top it off, there's some handy mesh covering on the bow of the boat to store some extra items you may want to bring — just don't plan on them staying dry!
+There's some handy mesh covering on the bow of the boat to store some extra items you may want to bring — just don't plan on them staying dry!

 While we appreciate that the seats attach securely, we felt that the backs were a tad short.
 This may not be an issue if you're leaning forward to paddle and make good headway, but if you'd rather recline and kick your feet up, these seats make that more challenging.
-We also found that as the K2 slowly started to deteriorate (more info below), the ever-bulging sides continued to grow and become a bit of a paddling hindrance.
-But barring these few gripes, we were pretty comfortable spending an hour or two paddling around in this budget boat.
+We also found that as the K2 slowly started to deteriorate (more info below), the ever-bulging sides continued to grow and became a bit of a paddling hindrance.

 The durability of the Challenger K2 is the least impressive thing about it.
 It survived having a very small, mellow dog riding on the bow, but we're not confident it would have done so well with a more excitable canine.
 Probably the least inspiring part of this kayak is how, on our first inflation of the hull, a large bulge appeared along one side in the middle, despite our testers carefully using the included gauge to get the proper amount of air.
 This bulge not only continued to grow through successive uses but also spread to the other side of the kayak, making the entire craft wider.

 The Challenger K2 comes at a low cost for a complete package, making it an appealing purchase.
+It's a solid choice for just goofing around on the water without any serious paddle plans.
 However, you may find yourself needing to purchase a new one each summer or cutting the season short after a close encounter with a sharp boulder or enthusiastic dog.
-But compared to renting a kayak every time you drive up to the lake, the Challenger might be a better solution.